erik1110/Data-Science/README.md

 This is a story related to machine learning and all data science skill.

-## Map of Machine Learning
+## Keys of Machine Learning

-- Intorduction
+- Steps for building a Machine Learning

+  1.Asking Questions

+  2.Data Preparation(Preprocessing:Categorial feature,missing value and standardization;feature selection)

+  3.Building Models with Different Hyperparameters

+  4.Test and Evaluate Models

 ## Chapter 1 : Data Analysis Skill